oolayemi/license-service/Explanation.md

 **Current**
 - Seat model (`Activation`) fully designed
 - Core activation & deactivation implemented
+> Note: The seat/activation system is fully designed, including data model (`Activation`), flows, and API.
+> For this assessment, the implementation supports basic activation/deactivation, but advanced concurrency and distributed enforcement are not implemented.
+These are outlined in the scaling plan.

 **Trade-off**
 - No advanced concurrency handling (e.g. distributed locks)